 But the most effective security system is a good old fashioned audible burglar alarm, particularly one that is linked to a security company.
 You just need to be a little careful, both with your choice of alarm, and your choice of security service provider.
 One of the biggest “cons” is the large security company who sells cheap alarm system, but who then charge you monthly for the monitoring services, which often leave much to be desired.
 It may be worth considering installing one of new alarms that are so loud, it’s impossible to stay inside the premises once they have been activated.

 One of the most tried and trusted forms of security are metal grills or “Rejas”.
 These are made out of strong wrought iron (usually painted black or white), and are sunk into the brickwork.
 In order to remove them, a burglar would have to literally rip them out of the wall.
 These pose quite a deterrent, but one thing you must do before you install them or buy a property with them already installed, is to make sure that you can get out of the property in an emergency situation, for example if a fire breaks out.

 Some urbanisations are anti rejas, because they think they are a bit of an eye sore.
 Whether or not you agree with this, you must check with the community or the property company before you consider installing them.

 Where there’s a Will there’s a Way

 An unfortunate truth of life is that where there’s a will, there’s a way.
-If a burglar has got his heart set in breaking into your property he probably will.
+If a burglar has got their heart set on breaking into your property they probably will.
 The only thing you can do is make the deterrent as visible and as threatening as possible.
 The quality of locks here in

 Image courtesy of ArenaMontanus on Flickr.